build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 </properties>
 ```

 These properties will be throughout many parts of the code.
-Still in the `pom.xml` file, add the following dependencies:
+Still in the `pom.xml` file:

+5. Add the following dependencies:

 ```xml
 <dependency>